Didula-Gamage99x/Air-Drawing-Dashboard/README.md

 ## ✨ Features

-* ✋ Real-time hand tracking using MediaPipe Hands
+* ✋ Real time hand tracking using MediaPipe Hands
 * 🎨 Draw naturally with your index finger
-* 🧽 Erase strokes using a two-finger gesture
+* 🧽 Erase strokes using a two finger gesture
 * 🤏 Move existing drawings with a pinch gesture
 * 📤 Export drawings as point data
 * 🖥️ Modern, responsive dashboard
-* ⚡ Fast and lightweight browser-based experience
+* ⚡ Fast and lightweight browser based experience
-* 🔒 Client-side processing for enhanced privacy
+* 🔒 Client side processing for enhanced privacy

 ---